ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 ### Experience 1: Start Working With iOS And Android Native APIs

 As I said previously, in 2019 I started as a Mobile Engineer to work with Xamarin Traditional, more closely to iOS and Android native APIs.
 This was a great challenge for me, because I was used to working only with Xamarin Forms.
 At that time, Xamarin Forms was very evolved, and each new application didn't need a lot of custom renderers to work properly anymore.
-This meant that native knowledge was less crucial, allowing developers to focus on sharing code for most of their work.
+This meant that native knowledge was less crucial, allowing developers to focus on the shared code for most of their work.

 Well, my scenario changed, and I needed a plan to study.
 I knew I needed to study a lot of things, and I tried to answer the three questions.